hotwax/dxp-components/README.md

 * If image URL is given in props as 'src', this calls the prepareImgUrl function with 'src' as a parameter to generate the modified image URL.
 * Then this checks if the URL exisis using 'checkIfImageExists' function, and updates the value of imageUrl if the image is found.

+### Recommendation

+This component can be used anywhere for displaying image just need to pass image src as prop and optional to pass size.

 ## DxpProductIdentifier